PTF Impacts

 Displaying 1 - 5 of 5

-Dr. Berkin Dortdivanlioglu and I (Krishna Kumar) received a grant from the Cockrell School of Engineering to use AI for persoanlized tutors in our introduction to programming course.
-We have since built a personalized tutor for this course and is available for student privately.
-We are in the process of making the tutor public through TACC
+Alongside Dr. Berkin Dortdivanlioglu, PTF Krishna Kumar received a grant from the Cockrell School of Engineering to use AI for personalized tutors in their introduction to programming course.
+They have since built a personalized tutor for this course, which is available for students privately.
+They are now in the process of making the tutor public through the Texas Advanced Computing Center (TACC).

 The Social Classroom (Chronicle of Higher Education)